JordanMartinez/purescript-jordans-reference/01-FP-Philosophical-Foundations/06-Type-Classes.md

 ### Debate: Must Type Classes Always Be Lawful?

-Type classes provide a "convenience" of sorts: rather than forcing the developer to pass in an implementation of the function, `(a -> Boolean)`, the compiler can infer what that function's implementation is **as long as it can infer what the type of `a` is**.

-This understanding is crucial for understanding a debate: must type classes always have laws?
-The following is a summary (somewhat biased) of [this Reddit thread](https://www.reddit.com/r/haskell/comments/5gospp/dont_use_typeclasses_to_define_default_values/)
+While I already linked to the following link in the 'default type class' issue explained above, the link also covers another topic: why type classes should be lawful.
+Focusing on that aspect, the following is a (somewhat biased) summary of [Don't Use Type Classes to Define Default Values](https://www.reddit.com/r/haskell/comments/5gospp/dont_use_typeclasses_to_define_default_values/)

 Those that say "yes" likely value the benefit of laws.
 Laws guarantee relationships between functions and values.
 In short, it's easier to understand and reason about code that uses lots of generic types (e.g. `forall a. a -> String`) if one knows that functions that operate on values of the type, `a`, or values that provide an `a` value adhere to certain laws.